Jonas56/scs-spring-react/README.md

 ## Description

-An ecommerce app that allows users to buy smart conected suitcase :luggage:.
+An ecommerce app that allows users to buy smart conected suitcases :luggage:.

 ## Technologies Used :man_technologist: